jesper-olsen/ff-py/README.md

 * Hinton's matlab code [2]: 1.44% / 1.47%
 * The repo: 1.35% / 1.41%

-Network: 5-layers; input layer with 784 (28x28) states, 3 hidden layers with 1000 states each and an output layer with 10 states corresponsing to the 10 digits.
+Network: 5-layers; input layer with 784 (28x28) states, 3 hidden layers with 1000 states each and an output layer with 10 states corresponding to the 10 digits.

 References:
 -----------